xrootd/xrootd-pgintegrity/README.md

 containing the CRC32C values:

 ```
-pfc.osslib ++ /usr/lib64/libXrdOssIntegrity.so nofill space=tags
+pfc.osslib ++ /usr/lib64/libXrdOssCsi.so nofill space=tags
 ```

 e.g. on a stanalone server

 ```
-ofs.osslib ++ /usr/lib64/libXrdOssIntegrity.so
+ofs.osslib ++ /usr/lib64/libXrdOssCsi.so
 ```

 Options

 ```
 nofill
-When writing to a point after the current end of file the space between, a hole,
+The option 'nofill' indicates the XrdOssCsi should skip writing the page
-will contain zeros.
-Adding the option 'nofill' indicates the XrdOssIntegrity should
+tags with the CRC32C value for implied zero pages: When writing to a point
-skip writing the page tags with the CRC32C value for the implied zero pages.
+after the current end of file the space between, a hole, will contain zeros.
 Not filling will result in subsequent reads of the hole pages giving checksum
 errors.
 Usually this is not what is wanted, unless it is known that hole pages
 should not be read.
 Partial write of pages implies a read-modify-write, which